 Harm OCD sufferers often find their compulsive behavior escalating.
 While compulsive behaviors are sometimes rationalized as a benevolent attempt to protect the safety and lives of others, in reality compulsions are an over-reaction to distorted and irrational thoughts.
 Checking routines, both mental and physical, can slowly increase from periodic to taking hours out of the day.
 Similarly, avoidances can result in sufferers quitting jobs or hobbies in order to “protect” themselves, their loved ones, or the public.

-In some circumstances, misguided attempts to ensure safety or check that no violent act was committed can actually increase the danger to one self or others.
-For example, a person with Harm OCD might worry that they have run someone over with their car and then repeatedly look in their rear-view mirror to check for evidence of a hit-and-run or side-swiped car.
+In some circumstances, misguided attempts to ensure safety or check that no violent thoughts lead to violent acts were committed can actually increase the danger to one self or others.
+For example, a person with violent obsessions might worry that they have run someone over with their car and then repeatedly look in their rear-view mirror to check for evidence of a hit-and-run or side-swiped car.
 Continual checking prevents them from looking at the road ahead of them and therefore increase the chances of an actual car accident.

-Harm OCD can be effectively treated with Cognitive Behavioral Therapy (CBT), Exposure and Response Prevention (ERP), and mindfulness training, such as Acceptance and Commitment Therapy (ACT).
+Harm OCD treatment will include a combination of Cognitive Behavioral Therapy (CBT), Exposure and Response Prevention (ERP), and mindfulness training, such as Acceptance and Commitment Therapy (ACT).
 These treatment approaches help clients take a different approach to their thoughts and help them learn that thoughts do not need to be feared.
 Clients work to challenge the content of their feared stories while learning to trust more rational and evidence based lines of thinking.

 Through repeated exposures to their thoughts and feared situations, clients further reinforce that they can face their fears head on and realize that the presence of a thought is not the same as the action, nor does it lead to an action.
-In other words, the Harm OCD sufferer learns that thoughts are just thoughts!
+In other words, the person with violent obsessions learns that thoughts are just thoughts!
 Most importantly, clients learn to extend compassion to themselves while accepting that they are not at the mercy of their violent thoughts.

 To learn more about Harm OCD treatment in the office in Fullerton, Orange County, treatment via Teletherapy, or to schedule an assessment, please contact Kevin Foss here.

-For more about OCD and OCD treatment, including Harm OCD symptoms and treatment, visit the FearCast Podcast.
+For more about OCD and OCD treatment, including Harm Obsessive Compulsive symptoms and treatment, visit the FearCast Podcast.

-The California OCD and Anxiety Treatment Center offers specialized therapy for Harm OCD in its Fullerton offices.
+The California OCD and Anxiety Treatment Center offers specialized therapy for harm related Obsessive Compulsive Disorder in its Fullerton offices.
 In addition to serving North Orange County, Los Angeles, and the Inland Empire, CalOCD offers online therapy, group therapy, and Intensive Out-Patient treatment.